Your Right to Reasonable Accommodations as a Federal Employee

 In some situations, a federal agency may improperly claim that a perfectly reasonable accommodation represents an undue hardship.
 Our legal team can help negotiate with employers and enforce your rights.
 We can also assist you if you have been terminated or otherwise retaliated against for requesting a reasonable accommodation.

-How Requesting Reasonable Accommodations Works as a Federal Employee
+How Does Requesting Reasonable Accommodations Work as a Federal Employee?

 Though you are afforded rights to reasonable accommodations as a federal employee, the act of formally requesting, negotiating, and enacting these changes can be difficult, especially if you face initial resistance.
 Our legal team has an extensive knowledge of the relevant laws and can help assert your rights.